What is Hypothyroidism?

 Hypothyroidism, also known as an underactive thyroid gland, is a clinical disorder in which the thyroid gland does not generate sufficient thyroid hormones to meet the body's requirements.
-The thyroid gland releases hormones into the body that control how the body utilizes energy.
+The thyroid gland releases hormones into the body that control how the body utilises energy.
 In the case of hypothyroidism, the body's functions slow down.

 The normal thyroid levels are: